jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

   4. _Stellar Classifications:_ This dataset includes descriptors that classify stars based on their observed characteristics, such as spectral type, luminosity class, and other classification schemes.
 The classifications help group stars with similar properties, enabling researchers to focus on specific subsets of the data that share common characteristics.
 For example, by analyzing pulsation behavior within specific stellar classes (e.g., white dwarfs or red giants), researchers can gain deeper insights into the mechanisms behind their variability.
 These classifications also provide information on the instrument used to obtain the data, which is important for understanding the potential limitations or biases introduced during observation.

 ![semantic_model_rework](https://github.com/user-attachments/assets/0dc5074b-09ae-416a-9af1-f286b095c9f6)
 > A screenshot of the semantic model as it exists within Power BI.
+The "Measure Table" contains measures that were created within Power BI to aid in the construction of various visuals in the report.
 <br/><br/>

 ##